kamil-kubiczek/portfolio/README.md

 ## My personal portfolio
-This repository contains my personal portfolio written in Nuxt 3 using SSR.
+This repository contains my personal portfolio designed in Figma and written in Nuxt 3 with SSR in mind.

 ## Installation